Skip to product information

 Sale Sold out

-Antique Art Nouveau brooch w miniature painted plaque.
+Antique Art Nouveau brooch w hand-painted miniature plaque.
 18k yellow gold.
-Boucheron Paris early 1900's.
 Titled La Danse.
+Made in Paris, France by Boucheron - circa 1900.

 Measurements: Length approx 25.5mm.
 Note 'photo shows both cm and inches.
 Weight 8.5grams.